 On Friday, May 8 and Saturday, May 9, families are invited out to celebrate Fitler Square and the start of the spring season at the Fitler Square Spring Fair.
 Coinciding with Mother’s Day weekend, the fair brings live music, children’s activities and flea market shopping to the alfresco park.

 Art Star Craft Bazaar

 Lovers of unique finds descend on the annual Spring Art Star Craft Bazaar, where the handmade goods include housewares, ceramics, clothing, art, paper goods and much more.
-The weekend-long sale at the Great Plaza at Penn’s Landing is punctuated with live music, food and art demonstrations all throughout Mother’s Day weekend.
+The weekend-long sale at the Great Plaza at Penn’s Landing is punctuated by live music, food and art demonstrations all throughout Mother’s Day weekend.

 Philadelphia’s Magic Gardens

-The whimsical Philadelphia’s Magic Gardens is a fantastic family-friendly destination any day of the year, but on Sunday, May 11, the sparkling sculpture garden comes to life with Family Jams and make-and-take crafts inspired by renowned Mexican papier-mâché artist Joel Garcia The event runs from noon to 4 p.m. and is free with admission.
+The whimsical Philadelphia’s Magic Gardens is a fantastic family-friendly destination any day of the year, but on Sunday, May 10, the sparkling sculpture garden comes to life with Family Jams and make-and-take crafts inspired by Mexican straw popotillo paintings.
+The event runs from noon to 4 p.m. and is free with admission.

 Need a great reason to visit Longwood Gardens this spring?
 The Mother’s Day Weekend includes a prix-fixe menu at 1906 and live classical and opera music in the evenings.
 Reservations are encouraged.